RasaHQ/rasa/docs/user-guide/validate-files.rst

 .. warning::

     The ``rasa data validate stories`` script assumes that all your **story names are unique**.
-    If your stories are in the Markdown format, you may find duplicate names with a command like ``grep -h "##" data/*.md | uniq -c | grep "^[^1]"``.
+    If your stories are in the Markdown format, you may find duplicate names with a command like a ``grep -h "##" data/*.md | uniq -c | grep "^[^1]"``.